Jet Propulsion Laboratory Development Ephemeris

-Jet Propulsion Laboratory Development Ephemeris (abbreved JPL DE(number), or simply DE(number)) designates one of a series of mathematical models of the Solar System produced at the Jet Propulsion Laboratory in Pasadena, California, for use in spacecraft navigation and astronomy.
+Jet Propulsion Laboratory Development Ephemeris (abbreviated JPL DE(number), or simply DE(number)) designates one of a series of mathematical models of the Solar System produced at the Jet Propulsion Laboratory in Pasadena, California, for use in spacecraft navigation and astronomy.
 The models consist of numeric representations of positions, velocities and accelerations of major Solar System bodies, tabulated at equally spaced intervals of time, covering a specified span of years.
 Barycentric rectangular coordinates of the Sun, eight major planets and Pluto, and geocentric coordinates of the Moon are tabulated.

 History

 There have been many versions of the JPL DE, from the 1960s through the present, in support of both robotic and crewed spacecraft missions.
-Available documentation is sketchy, but we know DE69 was announced in 1969 to be the third release of the JPL Ephemeris Tapes, and was a special purpose, short-duration ephemeris.
+Available documentation is limited, but we know DE69 was announced in 1969 to be the third release of the JPL Ephemeris Tapes, and was a special purpose, short-duration ephemeris.
 The then-current JPL Export Ephemeris was DE19.
 These early releases were distributed on magnetic tape.

 In the days before personal computers, computers were large and expensive, and numerical integrations such as these were run by large organizations with ample resources.
 The JPL ephemerides prior to DE405 were integrated on a Univac mainframe in double precision.
 For instance, DE102, which was created in 1977, took six million steps and ran for nine days on a Univac 1100/81.
 DE405 was integrated on a DEC Alpha in quadruple precision.

 In the 1970s and early 1980s, much work was done in the astronomical community to update the astronomical almanacs from the theoretical work of the 1890s to modern, relativistic theory.
 From 1975 through 1982, six ephemerides were produced at JPL using the modern techniques of least-squares adjustment of numerically-integrated output to high precision data: DE96 in Nov.
 1975, DE102 in Sep.
 1977, DE111 in May 1980, DE118 in Sep.
 1981, and DE200 in 1982.
 DE102 was the first numerically integrated so-called Long Ephemeris, covering much of history for which useful astronomical observations were available: 1141 BC to AD 3001.
 DE200, a version of DE118 migrated to the J2000.0 reference frame, was adopted as the fundamental ephemeris for the new almanacs starting in 1984.
 DE402 introduced coordinates referred to the International Celestial Reference Frame (ICRF).
 DE440 and DE441 were published in 2021, with improvements in the orbits of Jupiter, Saturn and Pluto from more recent spacecraft observations.